Thread and task architecture guide

 Avoid the use of SQL Trace and SQL Server Profiler

-We recommend that you do not use SQL Trace and SQL Profiler in a production environment.
+We recommend that you don't use SQL Trace and SQL Profiler in a production environment.
 The overhead for running these tools also increases as the number of CPUs increases.
 If you must use SQL Trace in a production environment, limit the number of trace events to a minimum.
 Carefully profile and test each trace event under load, and avoid using combinations of events that significantly affect performance.

 SQL Trace and SQL Server Profiler are deprecated.
-The Microsoft.SqlServer.Management.Trace namespace that contains the Microsoft SQL Server Trace and Replay objects are also deprecated.
+The Microsoft.SqlServer.Management.Trace namespace that contains the SQL Server Trace and Replay objects are also deprecated.

 This feature will be removed in a future version of Microsoft SQL Server.
 Avoid using this feature in new development work, and plan to modify applications that currently use this feature.